Learn about Texas tornado season, Tornado Alley, and other tornado facts you need to create a tornado preparedness plan!

 What is Tornado Alley?

-refers to an area of the central United States where tornadoes are most common, specifically spanning the states of Texas, Louisiana, Oklahoma, Kansas, South Dakota, and Nebraska.
+refers to an area of the central United States where tornadoes are very common, which generally includes the states of Texas, parts of Louisiana, Oklahoma, Kansas, South Dakota, and Nebraska.
 However, this area was never specifically defined, nor was it especially popular with tornado experts or meteorologists.

 Tornado Alley in Texas

 More tornadoes have been recorded in Texas than in any other state, though that is largely attributed to its size.
 Still, an average of 132 tornadoes touch down in Texas each year